apigee/apigeecli/README.md

 ## Apigee Client Library

-`apigeecli` is can also be used as a golang based client library.
+`apigeecli` can also be used as a golang based client library.
 Look at this [sample](./samples) for more details

 ___